KemalBulut/TCMG412Project2/index.md

 ### Home Consoles

-I mix between arcade consoles and handheld consoles.
+A mix between arcade consoles and handheld consoles.

 Learn more about home consoles [here](/andy_page.md).